Why study political science?

 Directed readings courses in excess of 5 hours cannot be counted toward the 30 hours.

-Students entering the program already in possession of an MA degree in Political Science may, at the discretion of the program, have some or all of the above requirements waived.
+Students entering the program already in possession of an M.A. degree in Political Science may, at the discretion of the program, have some or all of the above requirements waived.

 Course List Code | Title | Hours |